apache/mxnet/benchmark/opperf/README.md

 ## Prerequisites

-Make sure to build the flavor of MXNet, for example - with/without MKL, with CUDA 9 or 10.1 etc., on which you would like to measure operator performance.
-Finally, you need to add path to your cloned MXNet repository to the PYTHONPATH.
+Provided you have mxnet installed (any version > 1.5.1), all you need to use opperf utility is to add path to your cloned MXNet repository to the PYTHONPATH.

 ```
 export PYTHONPATH=$PYTHONPATH:/path/to/incubator-mxnet/